Skip to main content

 Key research provider: NSW Department of Primary Industries, University of Tasmania, University of Adelaide, Plant and Food Research Australia and University of New England

-What’s it all about?
+What was it all about?

-Who is involved in the work?
+Who was involved in the work?

-This collaborative research program involves a variety of teams all being led by Hort Innovation:
+This project was a collaborative piece of work funded through the Australian Government’s Rural R&D for Profit initiative.
+It involved a variety of teams all led by Hort Innovation:

 • NSW Department of Primary Industries